You may know that the SHAPE Program helps reduce inflammation. But, what exactly is inflammation?

 - Nightshade vegetables – eggplant, peppers, potatoes and tomatoes

 The SHAPE Program eliminates inflammatory foods and offers you an opportunity to discover food sensitivities and allergies.
 In Phase I of the program, your body gets a chance to cleanse toxins (and excess weight, if that is one of your goals) and significantly reduce chronic inflammation.
-Then, in Phase II, you start slowly adding back foods you eliminated in Phase I. While in Phase II, be sure to pay attention and make note of any inflammatory reactions.
+Then, in Phase II, you slowly add back foods you eliminated in Phase I. While in Phase II, be sure to pay attention and make note of any inflammatory reactions.

 Inflammatory reactions can include: